 To Whom I May Concern® is pleased to offer its Facilitator Training program in Fall 2017.
-Please note that the last day to register for this training program is October 27, 2017.
+The last day to register for this session is October 27, 2017.

 Who Should Become a To Whom I May Concern® Facilitator?